-The South Nation Conservation (SNC) 2022 Flood Contingency Plan was prepared following the provincial standards established in Ontario Flood Forecasting and Warning: Implementation Guidelines for Conservation Authorities and Ministry of Northern Development, Mines, Natural Resources and Forestry (2008).
-The Flood Forecasting and Warning Program is part of the Ministry of Northern Development, Mines, Natural Resources and Forestry (2008).
-The Flood Forecasting and Warning Program is part of the Ministry of Northern Development, Mines, Natural Resources and Forestry's Emergency Response Plan that describes how to respond in the event of flood conditions.
+The South Nation Conservation (SNC) 2023 Flood Contingency Plan was prepared following the provincial standards established in Ontario Flood Forecasting and Warning: Implementation Guidelines for Conservation Authorities and Ministry of Natural Resources and Forestry (2008).
+The Flood Forecasting and Warning Program is part of the Ministry of Natural Resources and Forestry's Emergency Response Plan that describes how to respond in the event of flood conditions.
 To reduce the risk of loss of life, injury and property damage, SNC strives to provide flood warning messages with enough lead time for municipalities and the public to take action.